 Excursion to Algoa Bay

 The route followed by Lichtenstein to Algoa Bay was not by sea but rather overland via Swellendam and then through the Langkloof.
-Their cuisine was Spartan, often comprising the hunting of plentiful wild game.
+Their cuisine was spartan, often comprising the hunting of plentiful wild game.
 As they exited the Langkloof, Lichtenstein’s party encountered the first of many destroyed farmhouses, the work of the marauding Xhosa bands.

 Lichtenstein records that on the 5th January – presumably 1804 – at about noon, they arrived at the dwelling of a certain Michael Ferreira at his farm called Leeuwensbosch – Lion’s Bush.
-The house was in a state of partial ruin having recently suffered the depredations of a Xhosa mob.
+The house was in a state of partial ruin having recently suffered the depredations of a Xhosa attack.
 To Lichtenstein’s observant eye, the secluded ruined farmhouse with its pious owners, faithful slaves and contented Hottentot [Khoikhoi] servants, was a pitiful sight.
 As usual, they partook of a frugal meal with their hosts.

 Lichtenstein pressed ever eastward and onward.
 Their next objective was the farm of a widow, Kretzinger [sic], on the Kabeljau River where they were met by Field Cornet Ignatius Muller, with a new voorspan.
 During a rain-drenched journey, Lichtenstein’s team again passed many houses, which had been destroyed, by marauding bands of Xhosas.
 During this journey, they even met various bands of itinerant Xhosas, chiefly females, who begged for presents of tobacco, beads and brandy.
-Amongst these vagabond bands was the sister of the chief Conga who was distinguished by the greater splendour of her dress but also by her handsome countenance.
+Amongst these vagabond bands was the sister of the chief Conga who was distinguished not only by the greater splendour of her dress but also by her handsome countenance.

 Crossing the Gamtoos River